not1337/neosctotp/README.md

 #neosctotp
-TOTP authentication using the YubiKey NEO(-N)
+TOTP authentication using the YubiKey NEO(-N)/4 (nano)

-The stuff contained in this directory allows a YubiKey NEO(-N) to be used on a client or on a server for TOTP two factor authentication.
+The stuff contained in this directory allows a YubiKey NEO(-N)/4 (nano) to be used on a client or on a server for TOTP two factor authentication.
 Please keep in mind that a YubiKey is not the fastest device and that the OATH applet has a memory limitation of 2048 bytes (each entry consists of the UTF8 entry name and 9 additional bytes) for TOTP tokens.
 So try not to use a YubiKey on a multi user and/or busy server.
 It is ok, however, to use a YubiKey even